-The CSN Office of Institutional Equity is committed to supporting a community where everyone is able to learn and work in a safe and professional environment.
-OIE accomplishes this by contributing to the CSN educational community by offering education on sexual harassment and discrimination prevention; consulting on the application of non-discrimination laws; and investigating claims of harassment, unlawful discrimination and retaliation.
-Additionally, we investigate Title IX claims.
-Please feel free to contact OIE or to contact me directly should you have questions or which to report a Title IX violation.
+The CSN Office of Institutional Equity (OIE) is committed to supporting a community where everyone can learn and work in a safe and professional environment.
+OIE accomplishes this by offering education on sexual harassment and discrimination prevention; consulting on the application of nondiscrimination laws; and investigating claims of harassment, unlawful discrimination, and retaliation.
+We also investigate Title IX claims.
+Please contact OIE or me directly should you have any questions or would like to report a Title IX complaint.

 Armen Asherian, Ph.D.

 West Charleston Campus, Room E-411

 Title IX of the Education Amendments Act of 1972 is a federal law that states: